Abu-Sesay/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that display the result of POWER divided by DIVIDE
+script that display the result of the addition of 128 to TRUEKNOLEDGE